 At Tanfield Lea Community Primary School we aim to provide children with the knowledge and understanding they need about a wide range of religions in order to promote respect and tolerance of other members of our community and the wider world.
+Our school is based in a predominantly white British area, where some children have little or no experience of religions beyond the beliefs within their own family.
 We want our children to challenge stereotypes of religions, cultures, beliefs and values of others that may be different to those that they have themselves.
 Our Religious Education curriculum provides our children with the opportunity to celebrate and explore diversity in a positive manner.
 We believe that it is crucial that our children develop their self-awareness, respect for others, open-mindedness, appreciation and wonder of the world in which we live.
 We will equip them with the skills they need to understand their own sense of identity and belonging in our society.

-Subject coordinators evaluate if children are working at the required standard through work scrutiny, lesson observations and discussion with colleagues.
+Subject coordinators evaluate if children are working at the required standard through work scrutinies, lesson observations, data analysis and discussion with colleagues.

 Subject Area Progression Map

 You may need a product like Adobe Reader (free download) to view our PDF documents on our website.